 - Advertise myself to more educational publishers to proofread Primary textbooks, now that I feel competent enough.

 - Provide proofreading specialisms to publishers of children’s fiction and non-fiction.
 I have discovered that this really excites me!

 Therefore, my next job is to add to my spreadsheet of publishers to contact.

 This involves listing the publisher/packager name, project manager/editor contact email, date of my introductory email sent, date of reply (if any).
 I am pleased to say that, out of the first 15 publishers I emailed, I had a positive reply from two!
 So have a 13% success rate.
 Which I’m told is good!

 But it does mean investing a huge amount of emotional energy, which most of the time isn’t rewarded.
 But so worth it for the 10%.
 Learn to develop patience, persistence and perseverance.
 Or, put another way, ‘a dropped pebble starts ripples’.

-Find free resources for editors on my website.
+Find free resources on my website.
 It can be very daunting starting your own business.
 If you want to ask questions or to share experiences, I’m here.

-Credit: My resources are tweaked from the resources available on the website for the Society of Editors and Proofreaders.
+Credit: My resources are tweaked from the resources available on the website for the CIEP (formerly the Society of Editors and Proofreaders).